A Cinematic Music Series — lionel Cohen

 Idea

 Thoughts that survived.
-Thoughts that organized themselves into structures, sought other minds, became movements.
+That organized themselves into structures, sought other minds, became movements.
 Volume III is the archaeology of an ideology reduced to dust.

 IV